Ride (2014 film)

 Ride is a 2014 American drama film written and directed by Helen Hunt.
 The film stars Hunt, Luke Wilson, Brenton Thwaites and Leonor Varela.
+A mother travels cross-country to California to be with her son after he decides to drop out of school and become a surfer.

 The film had a limited release in theaters and was released on video on demand beginning on May 1, 2015 by Screen Media Films.